amikos-tech/chroma-go/README.md

     }()

-	// Create a new collection with options newCollection, err := client.NewCollection(
+	// Create a new collection with options.
+We don't provide an embedding function here, so the default embedding function will be used newCollection, err := client.NewCollection(
 		context.TODO(),
         "test-collection",
 		collection.WithMetadata("key1", "value1"),
-		collection.WithEmbeddingFunction(openaiEf),
 		collection.WithHNSWDistanceFunction(types.L2),
 	)
 	if err != nil {